Cyphrme/Coze/README.md

 ## Why not use binary payloads like JOSE?
-Coze is designed for JSON, and JSON is designed for human readable fields.
-JSON is not designed for binary.
-Coze is designed to refer to digests, of both arbitrary binary files and cryptographic hashes, which is an acceptable compromise.
+Coze is designed for JSON.
+JSON is not designed for binary but is designed for human readable fields.
+Coze uses digests, of both arbitrary binary files and cryptographic hashes, which is an acceptable compromise.

 A binary file's digest is easily included in a coze, while the binary itself should be transported outside of the coze.

-For example, in the case of an image, the digest of the image may be included in a coze.
+For example,  the digest of an image may be included in a coze.
 The field `id` below is the digest of an image.
 The coze includes other metadata.

 ```JSON
 {